 Other operating characteristics for the natural gas generation resources include ramp rate, minimum run times and minimum down times, and startup times.
-These are summarized for
+These are summarized for each natural gas resource in Table 3.3-5 below.
+The following assumptions and clarifications pertain to this table:

-- Cold and warm start-up times are estimated from ignition to full plant load and assume the unit has been offline for more than 48 hours and 8 hours respectively.
-The combined cycle plant is designed for an emission compliant start such that the bottoming cycle is designed to allow for an unrestricted CTG start to MECL. - Ramp rates depicted are for normal unit operation from MECL to full plant load and a single unit ramp rate is depicted for the RICE engine option. - Minimum run times are representative of a typical 30 minute startup to full load and plant emission compliance.
-It is possible to start the units and operate for shorter durations, but increased O&M costs may be incurred. - An increased cold start maintenance factor may be incurred for some of the CTG options if started in under 1 hour.
+- Cold and warm start-up times are estimated from ignition to full plant load and assume the unit has been offline for more than 48 hours and 8 hours, respectively.
+The combined cycle plant is designed for an emission compliant start such that the bottoming cycle is designed to allow for an unrestricted CT start to MECL. - Ramp rates depicted are for normal unit operation from MECL to full plant load and a single unit ramp rate is depicted for the RICE option. - Minimum run times are representative of a typical 30 minute startup to full load and plant emission compliance.
+It is possible to start the units and operate for shorter durations, but increased O&M costs may be incurred. - An increased cold start maintenance factor may be incurred for some of the CT options if started in under 1 hour.